❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 ‘Fineness’ is a unit of measurement and indicates the ratio in which a valuable element is contained in a precious metal alloy.

-As we learned in chapter ‘alloy’, fine gold is the name for pure gold, i.e. a metal that has an alloy with at least 99.9% gold.
-This alloy is commercially available as 999‰ fine gold and is rated at 24 karats.
+As we learned in chapter ‘alloy’, fine gold is the name for pure gold, i.e. a metal that has an alloy with at least 99.99% gold.
+This alloy is commercially available as 999.9‰ fine gold and is rated at 24 carat.

 As well as fine gold, fine silver is another material that creates the basis for high-quality jewellery.
 Fine silver is usually further processed as a component of alloys because, in its purest form, it is very soft and cannot be easily used as a base material for jewellery.
 Therefore, silver often occurs as sterling silver, a silver alloy with 93.5% or 92.5% fine silver content.
 The rest of this alloy is typically made up of copper.